Virginia vs. Duke NCAA Football Odds, Plays and Insights | October 16, 2021

 Duke Stats and Trends

-- The Blue Devils have been underdogs by 10.5 points or more one time this season and have not covered the spread once.
+- In Duke's six games this year, it has four wins against the spread.

-- Duke's games this season have eclipsed the over/under three times in six opportunities (50%).
+- The Blue Devils have yet to cover the spread this season when underdogs by 10.5 points or more.

-- Duke is 3-0 against the spread and 3-0 overall in games when it records more than 28.5 points.
+- Duke is 3-0 against the spread and 3-0 overall when the team records more than 28.5 points.

 - When Duke piles up over 427.8 yards, the team is 4-1 against the spread and 3-2 overall.